roc-lang/roc/TUTORIAL.md

 ## Getting started

-Learn how to install roc on your machine [here](https://github.com/rtfeldman/roc#getting-started).
+Learn how to install Roc on your machine [here](https://github.com/rtfeldman/roc#getting-started).

 ## Strings and Numbers